 The Selection Committee will be chaired by a senior member of LSE and have two Departmental members (one of whom is the Head of Department) and a member from another LSE department.
-Selection Committees take into account the recommendations of the Department.
+Selection Committees take into account the recommendations of the all departmental faculty, who attend the presentations and have the opportunity to input into long-listing and short-listing.

 Candidates familiar with faculty recruitment processes in North American universities should note that the process that the Department of Social Policy is using for these posts differs.
 The Department places greater reliance on the application materials submitted as part of the application, partly for Equity, Diversity and Inclusion reasons, and we cannot short-list candidates unless they have been able to demonstrate that they meet the criteria.
-We do not use interviews at conferences to screen applicants and, even without the constraints of COVID-19, we do not use a series of one- to two-day visits to the Department ('fly outs').
-We intend to hold presentations shortly before the formal interviews by the Selection Committee.
+We do not use interviews at conferences to screen applicants and we do not use a series of one- to two-day visits to the Department ('fly outs').

 We will endeavour to provide short-listed candidates with as much notice as possible of the dates of interview, and the date and protocol for the presentations.
 Given we will be interviewing by Zoom or equivalent, we will also schedule interviews so that they can accommodate candidates' time zones.
-At the time of writing, we expect that interviews for the posts will occur in the latter part of April 2021.
+At the time of writing, we expect that interviews for the posts will occur in the week beginning 9th January.